Driving the service road to Collado de las Yeguas: 2,859m in Sierra Nevada

 Road facts: Collado de las Yeguas

-Location Sierra Nevada, Granada (Spain)
+Location Sierra Nevada, Granada, Andalusia (Spain)

 Elevation 2,859 m (9,379 ft)

-Length 5.2 km (from A-395)
+Length 5.2 km from A-395

 Max Gradient 20%

-Where is Collado de las Yeguas?
+Where does the road to Collado de las Yeguas start?

 Pic: Kminante del Sur